ImpulseAdventure/GUIslice-Builder/README.md

 - Base Page UI Elements will now show through other pages.

 #### Changes for 0.14.b005
-Support for Teensy fonts, Flash based Slider control and New controls, Toggle Button and Seekbar, both have RAM and Flash based version of GUIslice API.
+Support for Teensy fonts, Flash based Slider control and New controls, Toggle Button and Seekbar, both have RAM and Flash based versions of GUIslice API.
 Also added Style options to Checkbox and Radio Buttons.

 UI Elements placed on the Base Page will now be shown as write protected elements on all normal pages to make control layouts easier.
 Base page UI Elements will not be shown on Project Tab or Popup pages.